Jane Ansah: Resignation

 On 21 May 2020, Ansah announced her resignation as chairperson of the Malawi Electoral Commission after two successive court rulings confirmed massive irregularities in the 2019 elections.
 Consequently the courts ordered that fresh presidential elections be held.
 On 22 May 2020 President Arthur Peter Mutharika accepted her resignation.
 On 7 June 2020, President Mutharika appointed Justice Dr. Chifundo Kachale as the new MEC chairperson replacing Judge Ansah.

-Political ambition
+Continued activity in politics

 In April 2025 she became a Democratic Progressive Party candidate for the National Assembly.
-In July she became a vice-presidential candidate for the DPP, supporting ex-President Peter Mutharika.
+In July, she became a vice-presidential candidate for the DPP, supporting ex-President Peter Mutharika.
 They were elected after gathering more than 50% of the votes.

+Controversies

+In December 2025, Ansah faced public criticism for allegedly planning a private trip to the United Kingdom to attend her husband’s 80th birthday with an entourage of about 16 people at an estimated cost of K2.3 billion, which commentators said appeared to contravene government austerity measures her administration had announced to reduce public spending.
+In response to the criticism, on 24 December, the Government of Malawi stated that the earlier memorandum circulating about a K2.3 billion budget for the trip was fake and did not originate from any official government office.
+Ansah’s planned UK visit would include herself and five officials at an estimated cost of K168 million.

 Private life

-Ansah is a married to a Ghanian minister and they run a church in Lilongwe where they are both ministers.
+Ansah is a married to a Ghanaian minister and they run a church in Lilongwe where they are both ministers.
 They have three children and one daughter is also a church minister.
 In 2025 they had been married for 42 years and all of their children live in the UK.
+In October 2025 she held a thanksgiving service at Christ-Citadel International Church in Area 47, Lilongwe to celebrate her 70th birthday.